 - They did not have their headlights on during low visibility conditions on icy roads.

 - They did not brake in time before hitting your loved one due to improper tires, not giving enough stopping distance, speeding, or some other reckless behavior that led to a fatal crash.

 - They were intoxicated by alcohol or drugs.

 Other reasons not listed here might also qualify for a lawsuit.
 You can discuss these details with your lawyer.

-If you are feeling left out in the cold after your car accident, just know that you do not have to go through this battle alone.
-The Fitch Law Firm LLC handles multiple types of car accidents for clients like you and is always willing to help people fight for the compensation they need.
-If you lost a loved one or were injured and suffered financial losses after an accident that occurred during the wintertime, you might be able to file a claim or lawsuit to get the money you need to recover from those losses.
+If you are feeling left out in the cold after your cold weather car accident, just know that you do not have to go through this battle alone.
+The Fitch Law Firm LLC handles multiple types of car accidents for clients like you and is always willing to help people fight for the financial compensation they need.
+If you lost a loved one or were injured and suffered financial losses after an accident that occurred during the winter months, you might be able to file a claim or lawsuit to get the money you need to recover from those losses.

-You can talk more about your accident with a team member at our law firm by calling (614) 545-3930.
+You can talk more about your winter accident with a team member at our law firm by calling us today.
 The first consultation is free.

 The Next Call You Make